 ICL Imaging, a nationally recognized leader in the field of large format printing, has been achieving outstanding creative results in printing large format graphics for more than 60 years.

-Working with the latest printing and finishing technologies that are constantly evolving to meet contemporary design requirements, ICL’s highly experienced staff delivers outstanding results on time and on budget.
-As one of the top large format printing companies in Massachusetts, ICL Imaging has the widest selection of print media and mounting materials in New England and combined with our large format printing experience – you can count on ICL’s print solutions for your graphic challenges.
+Working with the latest printing and finishing technologies and constantly evolving to meet contemporary design requirements, ICL’s highly experienced staff delivers outstanding results on time and on budget.
+As one of the top large format printing companies in Massachusetts, ICL Imaging has the widest selection of print media and mounting materials in New England.
+Combine that with our large format printing experience, and you can count on ICL’s print solutions for your graphic challenges.

 Read more About Us below in our Company History.

 We are committed to providing visual marketing products that meet our customers’ expectations for quality, value and on-time delivery.
 We strive to maintain a team of trained professionals whose innovative thinking, professional courtesy and talent will guarantee our customers’ satisfaction and ease of doing business.

 FRAMINGHAM, MASSACHUSETTS, 1956 — Elliot Korklan, a local photographer, had a problem – he had grown tired of waiting for his prints.
 Rather than sending them out and waiting, he decided he could do it better himself.
 And that’s exactly what he did.
 In the basement of a house on Proctor Street, he opened Industrial Color Laboratory.

 It wasn’t long before other local photographers began bringing their film to Elliot’s lab for developing, contact sheets, and high-quality prints.
 Around that same time, color photography was revolutionizing the way the world looked at pictures.
 It was at that time that Elliot made an important decision.
 He didn’t want to be the biggest, just the best.